 *SUPPORT COMMUNITY JOURNALISM*

-Reporting primarily for nonprofit publications South Seattle Emerald and International Examiner.
+- Freelanced primarily with nonprofit publications South Seattle Emerald and International Examiner

-Obtained a Journalism B.A. from the University of Washington (UW) with Interdisciplinary Honors, and a minor in Law, Societies & Justice
+- Journalism B.A. from the University of Washington (UW) with Interdisciplinary Honors and a minor in Law, Societies & Justice

 Categorical expertise: Politics, legalities and policies, immigration, and homelessness.